Powered by

 The impact of frequent and unusual rainfall is on the most vulnerable sections of society.
 As it happened in Delhi, the media covers it extensively.
 The situation is quite fragile in parts of Himachal Pradesh, and Uttarakhand, where people are questioning the cost of development.

-Hence, the governments should unite and extend assistance to the most vulnerable individuals during such circumstances, offering them the essential support needed to rebuild their lives and regain normalcy.
+Hence, governments should unite and extend assistance to the most vulnerable individuals during such circumstances, offering them the essential support needed to rebuild their lives and regain normalcy.

 Keep Reading